ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-3-3.md

-Chapter 3: Developing a Meeting Mindset: Setting Realistic Goals and Objectives
+Setting Realistic Goals and Objectives
 ===============================================================================

 Developing a meeting mindset involves setting realistic goals and objectives to ensure that meetings are productive, efficient, and successful.
 In this chapter, we will explore strategies for developing a meeting mindset through setting realistic goals and objectives.